aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.18

+Automatic sizing of the table columns to fit the columns content.
+This means more information in the UI.

+Internationalization: Added Spanish and Italian to the set of languages used to display the application's texts, buttons and menus.
+Added the "global options" panel to choose the language.

+Remove the progress bar from the UI after a table has been completely loaded.
+It is not needed and just uses space.

 - Release 1.16

 A text box on the top of the table list allows to filter them, so that only the ones with names or columns containing the text are displayed.